 - a) Every member wishing to speak during a meeting shall secure the recognition of the Chair and shall thereafter direct their remarks to the Chair in either French or English. - b) No member shall normally speak more than once and no longer than five minutes to the same question subject to the discretion of the Chair.
-The Chair, or any member through the Chair, may ask a member to clarify a part of their speech which may have been misunderstood. - c) The person proposing a motion has the right to respond after the commentary of all others has closed. - d) The Chair, Vice-Chair, and any alternate may take part in a debate on any subject only when they are not presiding, but before doing so they shall For example, the Chair of Council may temporarily leave the position of Chair and appoint the Vice-Chair to act on their behalf preside, in order to participate in debate until they have finished speaking. - e) No member shall speak to a question after discussion has been concluded by the Chair of Council.
+The Chair, or any member through the Chair, may ask a member to clarify a part of their speech which may have been misunderstood. - c) The person proposing a motion has the right to respond after the commentary of all others has closed.

+- d) The Chair, Vice-Chair, and any alternate may take part in a debate on any subject only when they are not presiding.
+For example, the Chair of Council may temporarily appoint the Vice-Chair to preside, in order to participate in debate. - e) No member shall speak to a question after discussion has been concluded.